Skip navigation EPAM

 CS

-One of the most significant challenges businesses face with digital asset management is that there is no single source of truth for their assets.
+One of the most significant challenges businesses face with DAM is that there is no single source of truth for their assets.
 Different teams within an organization have different tools and processes that they use.
 Some teams manage their assets in a local file system, OneDrive, SharePoint or a cloud storage solution.
-Some teams may even use their own DAMs, which other teams don’t have access to.
+Some teams may even use their own DAM system, which other teams don’t have access to.

 Another common challenge businesses run into with DAM systems is poor search capabilities.
 Businesses that have thousands of assets need a solution that has robust search capabilities, faceting functions, tools that enable file and content sharing between different teams and metadata association.
-Another useful feature many DAM systems lack is notifications.
-Businesses need DAM systems with notifications that inform teams when assets are added, updated or removed.
 Those are some of the capabilities businesses look for in DAM systems today that Content Hub provides.

 End users can easily leverage full-text and advanced search capabilities with the click of a button.